 FORTIFIED » Resilience STAR™

 DHS has led an intensive effort to develop an approach to bolster the resilience of private residences through a pilot project that utilizes a DHS issued trademark called Resilience STAR™.
-The Pilot Project (or “Pilot”) will be a government-led, public-private initiative to promote and recognize resilient building design and practices.
+The Pilot Project (“Pilot”) is a government-led, public-private initiative to promote and recognize resilient building design and practices.
 The Pilot will confer a standardized and objective designation of resilience on homes in select high-risk communities that comply with DHS approved resilience programs.
-Homes that receive a Resilience STAR™ designation will be awarded one to five stars, five being the highest level of resilience.

 Resilience STAR™ Home Pilot Project FAQs

 The Resilience STAR™ initiative, piloted by the U.S. Department of Homeland Security (DHS), recognizes homes that are voluntarily built or remodeled to include design features that are both affordable and scientifically proven to enhance resilience to make the homes more resistant to specific natural hazards.

 What is resilience to disasters and why is it important?